dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 ## Denoising per voxel?

-Like regular ray tracing, noise it's an annoying issue; fortunelty there are solutions quite easy to implement.
-Here are two ideas that you could try,separately or even combine them.
+Like regular ray tracing, noise it's an annoying issue; fortunately, there are solutions quite easy to implement.
+Here are two ideas that you could try, separately or even combine them.

-- Instead of using the current frame result for our light calulcations, we can do a weighted average between the current frame result and the last frame, where the last one is more important.
+- Instead of using the current frame result for our light calculations, we can do a weighted average between the current frame result and the last frame, where the last one is more important.
 This will also give us some latency in our image but we can play around with that weighted average and find a good balance between looks and latency.

 ```cpp
 ////....light calculations....